Engineered Solutions for House Foundation Repairs

-Weather and soil conditions are not the only things that could cause cracking in the drywall or brick of your Denver home.
+Weather and soil conditions are not the only things that could cause cracking drywall or brick in your Denver home.
 Recently built homes can suffer from structural problems, too.
 Factors, such as poor drainage, unstable concrete, pest infestations, vertical movement problems, and a lack of maintenance, can all contribute and cause your basement and foundation to crack.

 Keep an eye out for these telltale signs of structural damage.
 Whether you plan to buy a new home or are inspecting your own, here are some red flags that point to the need for professional house crack repairs:

 When a house’s foundation settles, the framing moves with it.
 Drywall and plaster quickly crack with very little foundation movement and can give an indication of how a house’s foundation is moving.
 These cracks commonly show up at the corners of rooms, windows, or doorways.
 If it is a new home, and you see a few hair-line cracks, this is typically indicative of normal drying of lumber and is nothing to worry about, however the crack should be monitored.
 If the home is more than a few years old and cracks are growing larger, this can be a sign of foundation movement.

-Brick and other masonry quickly shows the affects of movement.
-Masonry’s rigid nature, relatively weak shear strength/mortar bond will quickly alert you if your foundation is moving.
+Brick and other masonry quickly show the effects of movement.
+Masonry’s rigid nature, and relatively weak shear strength/mortar bond will quickly alert you if your foundation is moving.
 If your home has brick, look for stair-step cracks, vertical cracks, or where the brick appears to be pulling away from the wall.
 Hairline cracks typically do not require immediate action but should be carefully monitored for future movement.
 If the cracks are bigger than 1/8”, or seem to be growing, you should contact one of our Denver foundation repair contractors from Van Matre Construction for a free assessment.

 It is important to distinguish between framed floors and concrete floors poured on grade: If your framed floor is out of level to the point where you notice it, it could be due to vertical foundation movement and you should call us for a free assessment.